 A complication in the regulation of fuel economy standards in the US is that the state of California through its California Air Resources Board (CARB) has set its own stricter standards, which have been adopted by 12 other states.
 This has resulted in approximately 30 to 40% of all the cars and trucks sold in the US following the CARB rules and not the ‘nationwide’ standards set by the US Environmental Protection Agency (EPA).
 And now, thanks to one of the key planks of the Current US administration—namely the promise to reduce regulation and bring more jobs back to the US — this complication is becoming more complicated.

-While the ‘Big Three’ US automakers have welcomed the a willingness to ease national standards they also reportedly do not want to widen the difference between the two sets of standards.
-Basically they want it all: an easing of the EPA rules set by the previous administration, and a single national standard.
-When the recent EPA report conducted by the curent administration recommended freezing the standards in 2020, the US car companies were looking at changes that were, as one commentator described them “something far more aggressive … than what [they] expected, or wanted.”
+While the ‘Big Three’ US automakers have welcomed the willingness to ease national standards they also reportedly do not want to widen the difference between the two sets of standards.
+Basically, they want it all: an easing of the EPA rules set by the previous administration, and a single national standard.
+When the recent EPA report conducted by the current administration recommended freezing the standards in 2020, the US car companies were looking at changes that were, as one commentator described them as “something far more aggressive … than what [they] expected, or wanted.”

-In return the US government is asking the companies to hire more US workers to make more cars in the US.
+In return, the US government is asking companies to hire more US workers to make more cars in the US.
 It has also prepared a legal case “for denying California the ability to set tougher standards than the national ones”

 How Canada’s standards will be affected by the outcome of this is unclear.
 If California continues to self-regulate with tougher standards, some commentators are saying our current anti-fossil fuel government may be tempted to follow the California rules.
 Or not.